 Waste refers to all items discarded and removed from the University, including recycling, compost, and trash.
 The Pryzbyla Center contains three-way separation bins for trash, recycling, and compost.
 Elsewhere on campus, you can find trash and recycling bins dispersed throughout the residence halls, administrative buildings, and academic buildings.

 Trends.
-University waste data is available starting in 2020.
-From 2020 to 2021, we saw a significant increase in trash generation (waste sent to landfill), which can be attributed to the increased use of masks, cleaning supplies, and single use items during the COVID-19 pandemic.
-While this continued in 2022, from 2022 to 2023, we saw a decrease in trash generation.
-Similarly, the diversion rate of waste which decreased during the pandemic to a low of 21% in 2021, increased to 33% in 2022 and to 43% in 2023.
+University waste data is available starting in FY 2019.
+From FY 2021 to 2022, we saw a significant increase in trash generation (waste sent to landfill), which can be attributed to the increased use of masks, cleaning supplies, and single use items during the COVID-19 pandemic.
+However, in the years since the community returned to campus, the diversion rate has increased significantly, from a low of 24% in FY 2022 to a high of 51% in FY 2025.

-Goal.
-By 2025, the university aspires to divert 50% of waste generated on campus from landfill.
+Progress.
+As of FY 2025, the University has achieved it goal to divert over 50% of waste generated on campus from landfill.

 Ideas for Reducing Waste

-To achieve our 50% diversion rate goal, there are many ways students can help reduce waste on campus:
+To increase our diversion rate, there are many ways students can help:

 Greenhouse Gas Emissions